bbauska/UofM-AdvStyling/readme.md

 -   This is any device that has a minimum width of 992 pixels.
 Again, Bootstrap hardcodes these.
-And what I mean by hardcodes, is it says it picks a number and this is what we\'re going to stick with.
+And what I mean by hardcodes, is it says it picks a number and this is what we&apos;re going to stick with.

 -   Now 992 is beyond this size of most tablets or phones.
-But there\'s something I want you to realize.
-It\'s possible, that if someone\'s on a smaller device, that they magnify their screen.
+But there&apos;s something I want you to realize.
+It&apos;s possible, that if someone&apos;s on a smaller device, that they magnify their screen.
 It could end up triggering, this viewport.
-So, somebody\'s on a small screen, but, they might be using the style sheet, of a larger screen.
-And we\'re going to talk about how we can deal with this a little bit later.
+So, somebody&apos;s on a small screen, but, they might be using the style sheet, of a larger screen.
+And we&apos;re going to talk about how we can deal with this a little bit later.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->